Salamanders

 Diet

-All species of salamanders are carnivores with insects being the most common prey item [3].
-Diet does vary widely across species, mostly depending on the size of a particular species.
-Small salamanders eat mostly insects and other small invertebrates, while some of the largest species have diets that include larger prey items which can include fish, crustaceans, and small mammals [4].
-Salamanders are mostly slow moving animals and this limits their ability to catch fast prey items [4].
-This limitation is partially made up for in some, mostly tropical, species which have specialized tongues that can be rapidly protruded from the mouth to grab prey items [3].
+All species of salamanders are carnivores, with insects being the most common prey [3].
+However, diet does vary widely across species, primarily depending on the size of a particular species.
+Small salamanders eat mostly insects and other small invertebrates, while some of the largest species have diets that include larger prey, which can include fish, crustaceans, and small mammals [4].
+Salamanders are mostly slow-moving animals, which limits their ability to catch fast prey [4].
+This limitation is partially made up for in some, mostly tropical, species that have specialized tongues that can be rapidly protruded from the mouth to grab prey [3].

 References